Why Does Resistance Increase with Temperature? | Electrical Engineering Explained

 • Metals (Conductors): Resistance increases with temperature (positive α) because electron scattering increases.

-• Semiconductors: Resistance decreases with temperature (negative α) because more charge carriers are released at higher temperature.
+• Semiconductors: Resistance decreases with temperature (negative α) because more charge carriers are released at higher temperatures.

 Practical Implications